 Leicester is uniquely placed to offer one of the most exciting postgraduate programmes in the field of historical archaeology.
 With the largest concentration of later historical archaeologists in the UK, and our own Centre for Historical Archaeology, this is the place to study historical archaeology.
 Very few comparable MA programmes exist in Britain.
 The East Midlands itself has many exciting landscapes and buildings of this period available for field study and has easy access to the post-medieval ceramics collections in Stoke-on-Trent.

-Students will be introduced to theories and approaches relevant to classical, medieval and post-medieval archaeology, but with a focus on later historical archaeology in the north American sense, exploring issues such as colonialism, globalisation and capitalism, industrialisation, slavery and identity.
-The course fees include a week-long field-based exploration of historical landscapes.
+Students will be introduced to theories and approaches relevant to classical, medieval and post-medieval archaeology, but with a focus on later historical archaeology (from c.
+1500) in the north American sense, exploring issues such as colonialism, globalisation and capitalism, industrialisation, slavery and identity.
+See the course brochure here.

-This MA programme provides an exciting and challenging forum for tracing, debating and interpreting the archaeology of the modern world, from c.
-1500 to the present.
-Available as a one-year full time campus-based course, or part-time distance learning over two years, it will equip students with the skills needed to develop their career trajectories in public, private and academic sectors.
+Available as a one-year full time campus-based course, or part-time distance learning over two years, the programme will equip students with the skills needed to develop their career trajectories in public, private and academic sectors.

-Our blend of expertise and approaches will ensure critical and current integrated engagement with the extant evidence and will provide detailed grounding in research skills.
-In addition to core modules, our choice of options enables students the opportunity to specialise in one or more key aspects of Historical Archaeology.
+Our choice of options enables students the opportunity to specialise in one or more key aspects of Historical Archaeology.
+Current themes available comprise:

 Next step: request an Information and Application Pack